Workflow

 Agentty classifies sessions by the number of changed lines in their diff:

-Session size is recalculated after each completed agent turn and persisted to the session record.
+Session size is recalculated after each completed agent turn, persisted to the session record, and rendered as a title prefix in the Sessions list.

 Slash Commands🔗